mmistakes/minimal-mistakes/_posts/2023-05-03-functional-error-handling-in-kotlin.md

 }
 ```

 As we can see, the two functions extract the value from the nullable type.
-If the value is `null`, then the `nullable.eager` block returns `null` immediately.
-Here, we use the `eager` function, which accepts a not-suspendable function.
-We can use the `nullable` DSL directly to use a suspendable function (in the upcoming version 2.0 of Arrow, there will be only a single `nullable` DSL managing both cases).
+If the value is `null`, then the `nullable` block returns `null` immediately.
+In the version 2.0 of Arrow, the `nullable` DSL manages both normal and suspend functions inside.

 We can give the function a job id that doesn't exist, and then we can check its behavior: